JasonWaataja/CodLic/README.md

 You can specify the license with `--license-file` or `--license-name`.
 Using `--license-name` you can specify one of the included licenses such as `gplv3` or `mit`.
 Note, these are templates and you need to fill in things like copyright holder, program name, and year yourself.
-A feature to do this easily will probably included in the future.
-After running the program, you can probably run something like `find . -exec sed -i 's/input string/replacement string/g' {} \;` to replace these strings.
+This can be done with --license-search and --license-replace.
+The license defaults to MIT.

 To specify what files to license, you can pass no options to attempt to license every file in a directory and will probably return an error when it cannot find